M00nlightbee/Skills-Enablement-DCCG/README.md

 The **Skills Enablement Digital Collectible Card Game (DCCG)** is a turn-based Unity game that combines knowledge testing and strategy.
 Players earn and use cards by correctly answering quiz questions from **IBM SkillsBuild modules** on AI, Cybersecurity, Cloud, and Data Science.
 It transforms learning into a game where **education is power**.

+Read more in our [Project Overview](https://docs.google.com/document/d/14BMKRUqbnrAMTLlWKWsAzZeuF36g5QbhpxTpNvQdBx4/edit?usp=sharing).

 ---

 ## 🔑 Key Features

 - 🎴 Turn-based strategy card battles
 - 📚 Earn mana by answering IBM SkillsBuild questions
-- ⚔️ Attack & Heal cards
+- ⚔️ Attack & Heal cards with visual feedback (laser, glow effects)
 - 🔄 Drag-and-drop gameplay with AI-based opponent turns
 - 🧠 Knowledge-based progression with quiz scene